Project

 Dark Target aerosol retrieval: AERONET/VIIRS ingestion (ASCII → netCDF4),

 congrid-style resampling, and optical-depth processing onpyhdf/HDF4.
-The substance is the ingestion and regridding, not a from-scratch reimplementation of the retrieval.
-Plus a small, unit-tested netCDF recompression tool.
+The substance is the ingestion and regridding, not a from-scratch reimplementation of the retrieval. - netCDF/HDF-EOS2 conversion — a small recompression tool from the same era, since rebuilt into ncarnate, a published converter that reads HDF-EOS2 granules and reconstructs their geolocation as CF-standard coordinates.

 Common thread: pyhdf (HDF4) and netCDF4 for the formats, NumPy/SciPy/pandas